Making the Commute

 - Motorist Aid.
 Throughout the corridor, an increased presence of CHAMP (Connecticut Highway Assistance Motorist Patrol) and State Police is being considered.
 Also important, on-site towing service will be provided as part of each construction contract.
 Timely removal of disabled vehicles will assist traffic flow through the construction zones.

 - Public Awareness.
 A media campaign is in place to inform the traveling public of construction activities.
-Information about road closures, detours, construction planning and alternate travel options is available through the Program toll-free hotline, the Program web site, and Program brochures, distributed to over 150 locations throughout Greater New Haven.
-Presentations to area civic organizations are broadcast on cable access channels and are available upon request.
+Information about road closures, detours, construction planning and alternate travel options is available through the Program website, weekly email notifications and the Public Information Office.
+Presentations are available upon request.
 For more information, visit the Public Information section of this website.

 - On-going evaluation.
 The impact of construction on traffic conditions will be monitored continually so that mid-course corrections can be made.